hass-agent/HASS.Agent-Documentation/docs/getting-started/troubleshooting.md

 This should solve most issues with devices not appearing.

-## Old devices showing in Home Assistant after being removed?
+### Old devices showing in Home Assistant after being removed

 If you have old devices showing in Home Assistant after being removed, you can try restarting Home Assistant.
 If they still show try the following steps: